Bound States at Semiconductor -- Mott Insulator Interfaces: Unpolarized Mott-Semiconductor interface

 Fig.~\ref{fig:deconst_mott_v} illustrates the same information for the Mott side.
-Again, for small hopping parameters (circles in Fig.~\ref{fig:deconst_mott_v}), there is a range of $\Delta V$ values where no bound-state solution exists.
-In contrast to the semiconducting side, the decay constant in the Mott insulator may display non-monotonic behavior: When the on-site potential \(V\) is close to the lower Hubbard band, a discontinuity occurs where \(\kappa_\mathrm{Mott}\) sharply rises to a large value before abruptly decreasing close to zero.
+Again, for \red{realistic} hopping parameters there is a range of $\Delta V$ values where no bound-state solution exists.
+In contrast to the semiconducting side, the decay constant in the Mott insulator may display non-monotonic behavior: When the \red{band offset} \(V\) is close to the lower Hubbard band, a discontinuity occurs where \(\kappa_\mathrm{Mott}\) sharply rises to a large value before abruptly decreasing close to zero.
 Increasing the interface perturbation for such a semiconducting band causes the energy of the solution to transition from being between the Hubbard bands to residing above the upper band, resulting in the observed discontinuity.

-The rate of decay, whether it occurs more rapidly in the Mott or the semiconducting side, depends on both the on-site potential and the hopping strength.
-Fig.~\ref{fig:deconst_mott_semi_vgl} displays both decay constants for an on-site potential close to the lower Hubbard band and another above the upper one, both for a small hopping strength.
+The rate of decay, whether it occurs more rapidly in the Mott or the semiconducting side, depends on both the \red{band offset} and the hopping strength.
+Fig.~\ref{fig:deconst_mott_semi_vgl} displays both decay constants for a \red{band offset} close to the lower Hubbard band and another above the upper one, both for a small \red{but realistic} hopping strength.
 In the case of the larger on-site potential, the decay constant in the Mott is greater than in the semiconductor, indicating faster decay in the Mott.
 However, for the smaller on-site potential near the lower Hubbard band, there is a reversal as the interface perturbation increases.
 For small interface perturbations, the decay is faster in the Mott, but as the interface perturbation reaches a certain magnitude, the decay becomes slower than in the semiconductor.

 In the case of a negative interface perturbation, essentially all the characteristics observed for positive interface perturbations reappear, see Fig.~\ref{fig:deconst_semi_v_negDV}.